• Skip to primary navigation

 Instructions

-• Add brown sugar, maple syrup, cinnamon stick, and salt along with 5 tablespoons (2 ½ ounces) of water to a small saucepan.
+• Add brown sugar, maple syrup, cinnamon stick, salt, and water to a small saucepan.
 Cook over medium heat just until all the sugar has dissolved, about 1-2 minutes.

 • Remove cinnamon stick.
 Use syrup, or store in a sealed bottle in the refrigerator for 4 - 5 months.